Skip to Main Content

 Power Circles: How to Build Your Personal Board of Advisors

 Behind every powerful woman is a powerful circle.
-In this session, Thought Leader Dr. Alison Fragale will give initial remarks to explore how to build your own personal board of advisors—mentors, peers, sponsors, and allies—who challenge you, champion your growth, and help you navigate what’s next.
+In this session, Alison Fragale, organizational psychologist and bestselling author of Likeable Badass: How Women Get the Success They Deserve will offer practical tips for building your own personal board of advisors—mentors, peers, sponsors, and allies—who challenge you, champion your growth, and help you navigate what’s next.
 She will then be joined by a panel of professionals who will share actionable strategies to help you cultivate intentional relationships that fuel both professional and personal success so you gain a clear sense of who belongs in your circle—and how to find them.
 Whether you’re looking to expand your network or deepen the connections you already have, this session offers real talk, real strategies, and the inspiration to build your most powerful community yet.

-Thought Leader: Dr. Alison Fragale, Organizational Psychologist & Professor, UNC Kenan-Flagler Business School
+Thought Leader: Dr. Alison Fragale, Author & Professor, UNC Kenan-Flagler Business School

 Panelists: